Opposite Lock Definition and Meaning

 By learning how to use opposite lock, you can handle your car better during sharp turns, high speeds, or on slippery roads.
 This move is crucial when your car starts to skid, as it helps you correct the slide by steering into it.

 It’s especially useful in racing or emergency situations where keeping traction is important.
-Using opposite lock properly helps balance the forces on your car, keeping it stable and in control.
+Properly using the opposite lock helps balance the forces on your car, keeping it stable and in control.

 Getting good at this skill makes your driving safer and improves your overall handling.